-Here’s a simple Cream of Tomato Soup full of flavor and naturally thickened without heavy cream or cream cheese.
+Here’s a simple Tomato Soup full of earthy flavors and naturally thickened without heavy cream or cream cheese.

 Health Benefits of Tomatoes